Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Masterbatches

-Masterbatches, also known as concentrates, is the most common method for the colorization of plastics.
-The process involves the mixing of concentrated pigments with the polymer resin and heating them to ensure that they mix properly.
+Masterbatches, or color concentrates, are the most widely used method for coloring plastics.
+This process involves blending concentrated pigments with polymer resin and heating the mixture to ensure a thorough integration of color.

 Cube Blends